eakucera99/SkyWatch-Air-Traffic/README.md

 Real-time Data: Currently, the aircraft data is simulated.
 Integration with a real-world API (e.g., ADS-B data) is planned for future versions.
 Authentication: User login and saving favorite aircraft data for future reference (optional).
 Roadmap
- Integrate live air traffic data API for real-time aircraft information.
+ Make imagery clear
- Implement user authentication for saving preferences and search history.
+ Clean up the flight and add in more flight info Implement user authentication for saving preferences and search history.
- Add more advanced flight path predictions and visualization.
+ Add more advanced flight path predictions.